Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 Amal Sobh, displaced from Beit Lahia with 30 relatives — including 13 orphans — said the three-wheel vehicle carrying their belongings broke down and they had no fuel, leaving the family stranded.

-After one of her boys came down with a fever, the only food or medicine they were able to get was bread that a passerby gave to them.
+After one of her boys came down with a fever, the only food they were able to get was bread that a passerby gave to them.

 “I have 13 orphans.
 The one who is in my lap, his temperature is high like fire,” she told The Associated Press.
 “I don’t have money to buy medicine for him.”